pulibrary/ops-catchall/projects/os_updates.md

 `ansible-playbook playbooks/utils/security_theater.yml --limit qa`
   - For prouction:
   `ansible-playbook playbooks/utils/security_theater.yml --limit production`

+4. Open a new Terminal window

+5. Run caffeinate -d -t 10800 to keep your session active for 3 hours (this is an example; can set any time you'd like)

 ### On Tuesdays, run the os_updates playbook on qa and production machines and security_theater on staging machines